SpenceKonde/ATTinyCore/README.md

 #define ATTINYX7
 #define ATTINYX313

-This core is still in Beta as I haven't fully tested it out yet.
-I know that the main functions work such as Serial (software), SPI (software), Digital/Analog read/write, millis(), micros(), delay(), delayMicroseconds(), print(), println().
-However on some processors, functions such as Tone() are still not fully functional.
-There is also a certain amount of optimisation required to make the compile size smaller for the those chips with severly limited Flash (such as the tiny24).

 Also included for the Tiny84 and Tiny85 is a functioning Optiboot bootloader.
 There are two versions of this:
 > The first is one which is the normal optiboot which can be compiled using the "make attiny84.bat" and "make attiny85.bat" files.
 This can be hit and miss whether it works due to the fact that the internal oscillator of the ATtiny's is not well calibrated.